Wedding Policy of the New Hempstead Presbyterian Church

 - Service Content: Schedule a meeting with the pastor to talk about the content and arrangements of the service itself.
 The pastor will provide you with several possible orders of service.
 Know whether you will have one or two rings, bring number and names of attendants and an estimate of number of guests, including number of family members that will need special seating.

 - Scripture Readings: Think about reading from the Scripture or other sources that have special meaning to you, if there are personal affirmations you wish to make as part of your marriage vows.
 The pastor will be available as a resource person for planning the service.
 If you desire to have the congregation to join in prayers or litanies, arrangements will need to be made for printing a program at the church or elsewhere.

 The bride and groom should consult with the Organist at least one month before the wedding regarding the music, number of pieces and soloist(s).
 Music appropriate to a Christian worship service and wedding will be used, bearing in mind that a wedding is a service of worship.
-Please call Ms. Kryste Andrews, Music Director.
-(Contact information available uponrequest) A list of appropriate music is available upon consultation with Ms. Andrews.
+Please call Ms. Lois Anderson, Music Director.
+(Contact information available upon request) A list of appropriate music is available upon consultation with Ms. Anderson.

 Church Organist: The Church Organist, plays at all weddings.
 Another musician may be used only with the express permission of the Organist and the concurrence of the pastor.

 If such occurs, it is with the understanding that the following rule from the American Guild of Organists’ Code of Ethics shall be upheld: